 One of the best ways to limit the fallout is to be proactive and vocal, sooner, rather than later.

 If it is a major breach, word will get out and the potential damage to brand and reputation will be compounded (and possibly open the door to legal penalties).
-You need to be transparent and address concerns of all stakeholders (customers, shareholders, employees) early on.
+You need to be transparent and address the concerns of all stakeholders (customers, shareholders, employees) early on.
+If you are managing your own IT and tech, it may be wise to request professional services like it services Lincoln or one in your immediate area, to help with any cybersecurity issues and help manage the IT side in a proactive way, this can aid in mitigating further issues and you can assure your clients, customers, stakeholders, etc. that you are doing everything possible to not have this happen again.

 There can be a life cycle to these things that requires different statements at different times.
 E.g. if it is a major attack, do you say anything if it still is happening and/or before damage has been contained?